websauna/websauna/docs/source/reference/config.rst

 websauna.allow_inactive_login
 -----------------------------

-Allow users who have not verified their email to sig in.
+Allow users who have not verified their email to sign in.

 Default: ``false``.